How do I use grouped icons?

 2. Press Ctrl + Shift + G (Mac: Command + Shift + G), or select Ungroup from the top menu.

-Editing individual objects in a group
+Editing objects within a group

 Did this answer your question?